taplytics/taplytics-js-sdk/EXPERIMENTS.md

 #### Asynchronous

-Asynchronous variables take care of ensuring that the experiments have been loaded before returning a value.
+Asynchronous variables take care of insuring that the experiments have been loaded before returning a value.
 This removes any danger of tainting the results of your experiment with bad data.
 What comes with the insurance of using the correct value is the possibility that the value will not be set immediately.
 If the variable is constructed *before* the experiments are loaded, you won't have the correct value until the experiments have finished loading.
 If the experiments fail to load, then you will be given the default value, as specified in the variables constructor.

 Asynchronous variables take three parameters in its constructor: